KxSystems/docs/docs/kb/ssl.md

 ## TLS Server Mode

-Once the certificates are in place, and the environment variables set, TLS Server Mode can be enabled through the [command-line option -E](../basics/cmdline.md#-e-tls-server-mode).
+When the certificates are in place, and the environment variables are set, TLS Server Mode can be enabled through the [command-line option -E](../basics/cmdline.md#-e-tls-server-mode).

 ## TLS Client Mode